Chrismettal/PiPLC/README.md

 Modbus is an industrial communication protocol often used with PLCs communicating with I/O extensions or other PLCs.
 The wire based one used here is called `Modbus RTU` and is based on half-duplex RS-485 so the header can also be used for that if you dislike Modbus.

-OpenPLC natively supports Modbus to talk to more I/O, while Home Assistant has a [Modbus integration](https://www.home-assistant.io/integrations/modbus/).
+OpenPLC natively supports Modbus to talk to I/O, while Home Assistant has a [Modbus integration](https://www.home-assistant.io/integrations/modbus/).

 > [!NOTE]
-> To enable Modbus on your pi, make sure to enable `UART3` at GPIO5/06.
-We also need to enable the `ctsrts` option.
+> To enable Modbus on your Pi, make sure to enable `UART3` at GPIO5/06.
 > This UART is not enabled by default and is only present on Raspberry Pi models 4 and up!
 >
+> We do NOT enable the `ctsrts` option as we don't want to run with hardware handshakes.
+We do however need to set/unset the `DE/NRE` pins of the RS485 transceiver IC.
+How to do this differs based on the chose OS.
+>
 > In `/boot/config.txt` add:
 >
-> `dtoverlay=uart3,ctsrts`
+> `dtoverlay=uart3`
 >
 > and reboot afterwards
 >
 > After rebooting you should see the new serial port `/dev/ttyAMA3` when executing `ls /dev/tty*`
+>
+> For OpenPLC, if you followed the [installation guide](#installation) you should have installed my fork that includes `DE/NRE` control via `GPIO_6` so there should be nothing else for you to do
+>
+> For Home Assistant, TODO hardware change documentation

 <details>
 <summary>Example - click to expand</summary>